laminarss/instagram-signup-page/README.md

-#Instagram Sign-up page UI Clone
+# Instagram Sign-up Page
-You can see it [here](https://codepen.io/narasimhak453/full/VwpobJM)
+You can click [here](https://codepen.io/narasimhak453/full/VwpobJM) to see it.